joe-irving/defundclimatechaos/index.md

     On October 29, people around the world are joining together to demand that bankers, insurers and fund managers **Defund Climate Chaos**.

-    On the eve of UN climate talks in Glasgow, people will take action and lay climate justice memorials to make it clear - in location and message alike - at whose doorstep the blame for climate injustice lies.
+    On the eve of UN climate talks in Glasgow, people will lay climate justice memorials to make it clear - in location and message alike - at whose doorstep the blame for the climate crisis lies.

     It’s past time to turn off the money pipeline to oil, coal and gas companies and start investing in climate justice and a safer future for us all.
   map: false